 2. Prior to promulgating a new or revised Rule, the Company shall meet with the Union for the purpose of getting its input on the proposed rule(s).

-3. The Union may grieve the reasonableness of a work rule within 15 days of the date of the publication of a new or modified work rule.
+3. The Union may grieve the reasonableness of a work rule within 15 working days of the date of the publication of a new or modified work rule.
 Any such grievance should be filed at Step 2 of the grievance procedure.

 ARTICLE 18

 Service in the Armed Forces

+The Company will comply with the provisions of the Uniformed Services Employment and Reemployment Rights Act (“USERRA”) and any applicable state law.
+In addition, the Company will make up the difference between an employee’s military pay and regular pay (including shift and weekend premiums) for a period of up to twenty-one (21) days per year while the employee is performing reserve duty, provided the employee can provide written documentation that the assignment is “required” to sustain “Active” Reserve Duty status and that there was no other training or service offered by the military on a day the employee was not scheduled to work.

 ARTICLE 19